kinncj/amdisp4/README.md

-# amdisp4 — AMD ISP4 Webcam Fix for CachyOS
+# amdisp4 — AMD ISP4 Suspend/Resume Fix for CachyOS

-Out-of-tree DKMS module that fixes the AMD ISP4 (Image Signal Processor v4.1.1) webcam on CachyOS Linux.
+Out-of-tree module that fixes the AMD ISP4 (Image Signal Processor v4.1.1) suspend/resume hang on CachyOS Linux.
 Tested on the HP ZBook Ultra G1a with AMD Ryzen AI MAX+ PRO 395 (Strix Halo).

 Forked from [idovitz/amdisp4](https://github.com/idovitz/amdisp4), which provides the original patches from the [upstream ISP4 patchset](https://lore.kernel.org/lkml/20251128091929.165272-1-Bin.Du@amd.com/).

 ## What This Fixes

-The in-tree `amd_isp4_capture` module shipped with CachyOS 6.19 is broken:

-1. **Camera doesn't stream** — attempts to capture from `/dev/video0` fail
-2. **Suspend hangs the system** — if the ISP module has been loaded, closing the lid (s2idle) causes the machine to freeze
+The in-tree `amd_isp4_capture` module shipped with CachyOS 6.19 works — the camera streams video.
+But if the module has been loaded at any point during your session, closing the laptop lid (s2idle suspend) hangs the system.
+Hard power-off required.

-This module replaces the in-tree version and fixes both issues.
+The in-tree driver has **no PM suspend/resume ops**.
+When the system enters s2idle, the ISP hardware is left in an undefined state and the SMU can't sequence the power domains on resume.
+This is also missing from the latest [upstream v9 patchset](https://lkml.org/lkml/2026/3/2/278) on LKML.

+This module adds `isp4_capture_suspend()` / `isp4_capture_resume()` — ~50 lines that tear down the ISP firmware and hardware state before sleep via `isp4sd_pwroff_and_deinit()`, preventing the SMU hang.

 ## What We Changed

-The source files are from the in-tree ISP4 driver at `drivers/media/platform/amd/isp4/`, adapted for out-of-tree building:
+The source is identical to the CachyOS in-tree ISP4 driver at `drivers/media/platform/amd/isp4/`, with two additions:

-- **API replacement** — internal `amdgpu_bo_*` functions replaced with exported `isp_kernel_buffer_alloc/free` and `isp_user_buffer_alloc/free` from `<drm/amd/isp.h>`
-- **`IRQF_NO_AUTOEN`** — IRQs registered with auto-enable disabled, preventing an interrupt storm during probe
-- **PM suspend/resume ops** — `isp4_capture_suspend()` tears down ISP firmware and hardware state before sleep via `isp4sd_pwroff_and_deinit()`, preventing the SMU hang on resume
+- **PM suspend/resume ops** (`dev_pm_ops`) — `isp4_capture_suspend()` checks if the ISP is powered on, tears down firmware and hardware state via `isp4sd_pwroff_and_deinit()`, and marks the device for re-open on resume
-- **Removed files not needed out-of-tree** — `isp4_hw.c/h` and `isp4_phy.c/h` are handled by the kernel's ISP IP block layer

-The kernel's DRM/AMDGPU ISP layer already handles firmware loading, MIPI PHY configuration, sensor enumeration, and power domain management.
-This module only needs to talk to the firmware via ring buffers and expose `/dev/video0`.
+- **Out-of-tree API adaptation** — internal `amdgpu_bo_*` functions replaced with exported `isp_kernel_buffer_alloc/free` and `isp_user_buffer_alloc/free` from `<drm/amd/isp.h>`, enabling building outside the kernel tree

+Everything else — IRQ handling (`IRQF_NO_AUTOEN`), the V4L2 subdev, video node, firmware interface — is unchanged from the in-tree version.

+The module installs to `/updates/dkms/` which automatically overrides the in-tree version.

 ## Quick Install (Pre-built Module)

+A pre-built `amd_capture.ko.zst` is included for **CachyOS 6.19.5-3-cachyos**:

 ```bash
 sudo cp amd_capture.ko.zst /lib/modules/$(uname -r)/updates/dkms/
 sudo depmod
 sudo reboot
 ```

-The module installs to `/updates/dkms/` which automatically overrides the broken in-tree version.

 ## Building From Source